-Globally, more than 1.35 million people die as a result of road crashes each year, with an additional 50 million seriously injured.
-Road traffic injuries and deaths have a significant impact on individuals under the age of 18, who account for more than 186,000 road traffic deaths annually.
-The United Nations Convention on the Rights of the Child of 1989 states that every child should be afforded protection and care as necessary for his or her well-being.
-One important way to do this is to address the epidemic of children killed on the world’s roads.
+More than 1.35 million people die as a result of road crashes each year and with an additional 50 million being seriously injured.
+Road traffic injuries and deaths have a significant impact on individuals under the age of 18, who account for more than 186,000 of the road traffic deaths annually.
+Road traffic incidents are the 8th leading cause of death globally and this can be prevented.

-The World Health Organization recently released a package, Save LIVES, which provides an evidence-based inventory of priority interventions to reduce road traffic deaths and injuries.
-These interventions are critically important at both a national and local level.
+The World Health Organization released a package in 2017, Save LIVES, which provides an evidence-based inventory of priority interventions to reduce road traffic deaths and injuries.
+These interventions are critically important at both a national and local level and the Challenge is aligned with these.
 They include:

 - Establishing vehicle safety standards.